Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 Google Street View

-This is a great way for people with dementia to revisit places once familiar to them, such as the town where they grew up or the house where they once lived, especially if they now live a long distance from these places and can't visit in person.
+This is a great way to revisit places once familiar to people, such as the town where they grew up or the house where they once lived, especially if they now live a long distance from these places and can't visit in person.
 Talking about how things have changed in appearance stimulates memory, also.

 "Name that Face!
 Name that Place!"